Currently hiring! Apply through Careers at SU (position requisition #1546)

-The Resident Director (RD) provides leadership and direction for a residential community that fosters student learning and development, contributes to a vital and engaged student experience, and promotes Seattle University's mission.
+The Area Coordinator (AC) provides leadership and direction for a residential community that fosters student learning and development, contributes to a vital and engaged student experience, and promotes Seattle University's mission.

-The RD is responsible for the management and coordination of operational functions associated with a highly effective residence hall environment.
-In addition, the RD serves in a collaborative role with other Housing and Residence Life (HRL) staff in the overall development of departmental programs, services and operations.
+The AC is responsible for the management and coordination of operational functions associated with a highly effective residence hall environment.
+In addition, the AC serves in a collaborative role with other Housing and Residence Life (HRL) staff in the overall development of departmental programs, services and operations.

 This position is also actively involved with Student Development divisional programs and initiatives.
 Due to the scope of this position, an undefined amount of time in the residential community is required.
-The Resident Director is a full-time, twelve month, live-in professional position and reports directly to one of the Associate Directors of Housing and Residence Life.
+The Area Coordinator is a full-time, twelve month, live-in professional position and reports directly to one of the Assistant Directors of Housing and Residence Life.

 Essential Functions and Responsibilities